Broadway theater renamed in honor of James Earl Jones

 The James Earl Jones Theatre has a wider stage and a trap room underneath — making musicals now an option — and a new upstairs rehearsal space that matches the stage’s footprint.
 There is also an upgraded wardrobe room and offices for theater staff and roomy dressing rooms.

-Inside the theater, the firm Francesca Russo Architect has brought back the Marie Antoinette color palette in the seating, ornamental plaster, drapery, lighting and carpet.
+Inside the theater, the architect has brought back the Marie Antoinette color palette in the seating, ornamental plaster, drapery, lighting and carpet.
 Original cove lighting have been replaced with long life lamps and the original Tiffany glass illuminated proscenium has been restored.

 New wider seats actually mean the interior lost four seats from its just-over-1,000 seats — but it promises to offer a more comfortable experience.
 A new rigging system has been added, as well as a refashioned orchestra pit and ventilation systems.